 Yield: 3.5% | Yrs of Growth: 58 | Since: 1891

 Emerson Electric Co.
 (EMR) designs and supplies product technology, and delivers engineering services and solutions to a wide range of industrial, commercial and consumer markets around the world.

 Yield: 4.0% | Yrs of Growth: 59 | Since: 1947

 Obviously, no one can definitively say what any stock’s future will bring.
 At one time companies such as General Electric (GE) and Bank of America (BAC) had long strings of consecutive dividend increases.
 In building a long-term portfolio, it is important to follow a sound asset allocation model and continue to monitor your investments.

-Full Disclosure: Long EMR, GPC, PG, MMM, KO, CL, CTL, MCD.
-See a list of all my income holdings here.
+Full Disclosure: Long MMM, GPC, JNJ, CINF, KO, PG, EMR in my Dividend Growth Portfolio.
+See a list of all my dividend growth holdings here.